 - Bikram was actually the first style of yoga I tried and I was immediately hooked.
 After every class I felt like I'd had a great workout AND a full-body massage.
 There were definitely some teachers at the studio that were much better than others, in spite of the fact that they all receive the exact same training.

 Where I live now there is no Bikram studio, so I attend vinyasa classes which I also enjoy.

-- —Guest Coco
+- —Guest Robin